w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 ---

 An address is the public part of a Polkadot account.
 The private part is the key used to access this address.
 The public and private parts together make up a Polkadot account.
-You can think about your public address like your mailbox and your private key like your key to open your mailbox.
-Everybody can send you information to your public address, but only you can access the box and read such information.
-In other words, everybody can know your public address but you should keep your private key secret.
+You can think of the public address  of your account like your mailbox and the private key like the key to open that mailbox.
+Anybody can send mail to your mailbox, but only you can access them as only you have access to its key.
+In the context of Polkadot accounts,  anybody can send tokens to your public address but only you can transact with them using your private key.
+That is why you should keep your private key secret.

 There are several ways to generate a Polkadot account: